 Check the boxes next to each term you'd like to add to your overall search query.
 If you've selected more than one term, you will also have the option to select a Boolean operator (AND, OR, or NOT) to connect them via the "Join terms using:" drop down menu.
 Click "Add to search" to add your selected terms to your overall search query.

 Keywords added from the Subjects tab will form a search string with any search terms already entered into the main search box above.
-For example, if you've already typed "post-traumatic stress disorder" into the main search box, adding the term "adolescent development" from the APA Psychological Index Terms list from the Subjects tab will transform your overall search query into "post-traumatic stress disorder AND/OR/NOT adolescent development," depending upon which Boolean operator you choose to connect the terms.
+For example, if you've already typed "rural areas or rural communities" into the main search box, adding the terms "gifted" and "academically gifted" from the ERIC Thesaurus will transform your overall search query into "rural areas or rural communities AND/OR/NOT DE 'gifted' AND DE 'academically gifted'."

-Click "Search" to conduct a search query using your selected terms.
+Click "Search" to conduct a search query with your selected keywords, subject terms, and search filters.